 For instance, if you believe that someone is simply coming to work to earn a paycheck, then you may unconsciously adopt an authoritarian management style with them.
 Our article on Theory X and Theory Y will help you identify your unconscious assumptions about your team members' motivations, so that you can apply the right management style for the situation.

 You can also use Path Goal Theory to identify the most effective leadership style to apply in different situations.
-This model is helpful, because it helps you to choose the best leadership style to adopt, depending on your people's needs, as well as the environment they're in and the task that they're working on.
+This model is helpful, because it helps you to choose the best leadership style to adopt depending on your people's needs, the environment they're in and the task that they're working on.

-Another approach is to work on your emotional intelligence - this will help you build better relationships with your people.
+Another approach is to work on your emotional intelligence – this will help you build better relationships with your team members.

-Motivation is probably your biggest challenge when it comes to managing people with low-ambition.
-Without an effective strategy in place, your team members will not be as productive, satisfied, and loyal as they could be.
+Motivation is probably your biggest challenge when it comes to managing people with low ambition.
+Without an effective strategy in place, your team members will not be as productive, satisfied or loyal as they could be.